This Course is part of a Career Path: Become a Penetration Tester

 Which Jobs Will this Social Engineering Course Prepare Students For?

 Most positions in the IT field now require employees to possess knowledge and skills in cybersecurity, no matter what the specific roles are.
-That means that training in social engineering and manipulation will better prepare you for any position in an IT department.
+Training in social engineering will better prepare you for any position in an IT department.
 Specifically, penetration testers, network engineers, cybersecurity engineers, and certified information security managers will all benefit from this course.

 Certificate of Completion